hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 ### Size & Weight
 Do you want to have a tent which packs small so it fits into your backpack when going hiking (an ultralight tent) or can the tent be bigger and heavier since you are transporting it with a kayak or packraft?

-### Additional Features
-I like the pockets on the wall of our Hilleberg Anjan tent which are just located at the right and left side of the entrance.
-I usually store small items in it such as a pocket knife, my watch or a headlamp.
-Also a clothes line which goes through the tent can be useful to dry clothes as you can see in the picture below.
-Reflectors may also help you to spot your tent during the night.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25215098683/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1472/25215098683_07c6ffbfb8_b.jpg" width="1024" height="768" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 The MSR Hubba Hubba NX on our packrafting trip in Scotland in February 2016.

 ## Conclusion
 It's quite hard to say which tent is the best.
 It all depends on your needs and where you are planning to use the tent.
 Currently, we are using the MSR Hubba Hubba NX and the Anjan 3 (see also [here](http://www.hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/ "Hilleberg Anjan Tent")) which are great tents for spring, summer and autumn.
 The only disadvantage with the Anjan 3 is that it is not freestanding but we didn't have any issues so far on any of our trips to find a place to pitch it.
+However, I would recommend getting the Nallo 3 instead of the Anjan.

 ### Best 4-season tent for 1 person
 If I were to choose a new tent then I would probably choose the [Hilleberg Soulo](http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Soulo-1-Person-Tent_10101479_10208_10000001_-1_) as a 1-person and 4-season tent since I would prefer to have a freestanding tent for packrafting and kayaking.
 However, if you are 180 cm or taller then the Hilleberg Soulo might be too short for you.
 Alternatively, the Hilleberg Nallo 2 would be a good choice if you are taller or want more space.